Barbara Hodkinson, Founder and Coordinator, The Butterfly Scheme

 What did you do?

 Hospitals typically report that the staff attitude towards dementia care rapidly transforms into a very positive one.
 The scheme believes that hospital staff want to care well but have traditionally not been supported in that care, and the effect of the scheme’s education package confirms that.
-Staff of all disciplines now talk to the patients more and are able to make a connection far better.
+Staff from all disciplines now talk to the patients more and are able to make a connection far better.
 Behaviours are better understood and continence and skills are maintained more successfully.

 A simple addition to the scheme has allowed those with confusion, but no dementia diagnosis, to be offered the same targeted response, without any risk of a permanent diagnosis being recorded.
 This enhances delirium awareness and also promotes referral to memory services in cases where undiagnosed dementia is suspected.
-It is crucial that the Butterfly symbol retains its clarity as a means of requesting a clear, skilled response to the person with dementia, but the additional system allows all people with confusion to be approached appropriately whilst retaining absolute clarity within the records.
+It is crucial that the Butterfly symbol retains its clarity as a means of requesting a clear, skilled response to the person with dementia, but the additional system allows all people with cognitive impairment to be approached appropriately whilst retaining absolute clarity within the records.

 Advice for others